 Currently the supported Linux installation is Scientific Linux.
-Systems that require the use of special drivers are not supported.
+Systems that require the use of special hardware drivers are generally not supported.

-Linux systems must be configured with a dedicated disk for the operating system and second disk drive for the user's local data (if any).
+Linux systems must be configured with a dedicated disk for the operating system.
 Home directories are accessed over the network by NFS from our main file server.
 Bulk research data is accommodated on specific storage servers, separate from home directories.

 Root access is not available for end users on these systems.
-Where possible, certain administrative functions will be made available using the “sudo” command.
+Where necessary, certain administrative functions will be made available using the “sudo” command.

-All centrally managed systems are provided with a wide range of commonly used software.
-These include compliers, Tex/LaTex web browsers, MSOffice products ands the like.
+All departmentally managed systems are provided with a wide range of commonly used software.
+These include compliers, Tex/LaTex web browsers, Microsoft Office products and the like.
 Applications on maintained systems are supported to the extent that they are installed and operate correctly.
-Support for the use of these applications is not available within the department.
+Assistance on usage of these applications is not available within the department.

 Several software packages are distributed for users to install on their own self-managed systems.
 Details of available software is provided on the web site.

-Supported Unix and Windows home directories on the department's centrally managed systems are backed up every night.
-VMS is NOT being backed up.
+Supported Unix and Windows home directories on the department's managed systems are backed up every night.